unwired/pypacker/README.md

 **Q**:	Where should I start learn to use Pypacker?

 **A**:	If you allready know Scapy starting by reading the examples should be OK.
 Otherwise there
-	is a general introduction to pypacker included at the doc's which shows the usage and concepts of pypacker.
+	is a general introduction to pypacker included at the doc's/wiki which shows the usage and concepts of pypacker.

 **Q**:	How fast is pypacker?

 **A**:	See results above.
-For detailed results on your machine execute tests.
+For detailed results on your machine execute tests:
+	`python tests/test_pypacker.py PerfTestCase`

 **Q**:	Is there any documentation?